immunIT/octowire-framework/README.md

 This framework is designed to be simple to use.
 Just run `owfconsole`, list available modules using the `show modules` command and load the one you need with `use <module_categroy>/<module_name>`.
 Then, list available options for the current module: `show options`, setup the needed ones with `set <option_name> <value>` and finally run it with `run`!

+Auto completion is implemented on the framework.
+Press the `Tab` key anywhere to trigger the auto completion.
+A file/path completer is available for the `set` and `setg` framework command if the option required a file.
+Typing a slash `/` is required to trigger the auto completion on child folders.

 ## Updating the framework and updating/installing latest modules.